solana-labs/solana/docs/src/implemented-proposals/ed_overview/ed_validation_client_economics/ed_vce_state_validation_protocol_based_rewards.md

 ![](/img/p_total_supply_ranges.png)

-Finally we can estimate the *Staked Yield* on staked SOL, if we introduce an additional parameter, previously discussed, *% of Staked SOL*:
+Finally we can estimate the *Staked Yield* on staked SAFE, if we introduce an additional parameter, previously discussed, *% of Staked SAFE*:

-%~\text{SOL Staked} = \frac{\text{Total SOL Staked}}{\text{Total Current Supply}}
+%~\text{SAFE Staked} = \frac{\text{Total SAFE Staked}}{\text{Total Current Supply}}

-In this case, because *% of Staked SOL* is a parameter that must be estimated (unlike the *Inflation Schedule* parameters), it is easier to use specific *Inflation Schedule* parameters and explore a range of *% of Staked SOL*.
+In this case, because *% of Staked SAFE* is a parameter that must be estimated (unlike the *Inflation Schedule* parameters), it is easier to use specific *Inflation Schedule* parameters and explore a range of *% of Staked SAFE*.
 For the below example, we’ve chosen the middle of the parameter ranges explored above:

 - *Initial Inflation Rate*: 8%
 - *Dis-inflation Rate*: -15%
 - *Long-term Inflation Rate*: 1.5%

-The values of *% of Staked SOL* range from 60% - 90%, which we feel covers the likely range we expect to observe, based on feedback from the investor and validator communities as well as what is observed on comparable Proof-of-Stake protocols.
+The values of *% of Staked SAFE* range from 60% - 90%, which we feel covers the likely range we expect to observe, based on feedback from the investor and validator communities as well as what is observed on comparable Proof-of-Stake protocols.

 ![](/img/p_ex_staked_yields.png)

 Again, the above shows an example *Staked Yield* that a staker might expect over time on the Safecoin network with the *Inflation Schedule* as specified.
 This is an idealized *Staked Yield* as it neglects validator uptime impact on rewards, validator commissions, potential yield throttling  and potential slashing incidents.
-It additionally ignores that *% of Staked SOL* is dynamic by design - the economic incentives set up by this *Inflation Schedule*.
+It additionally ignores that *% of Staked SAFE* is dynamic by design - the economic incentives set up by this *Inflation Schedule*.

 ### Adjusted Staking Yield